-When thinking about new hires and developing employees to take on new challenges and roles, our interviews showed that the shift to virtual work has led to a realization that organizations should focus on certain skills and capabilities:
+When thinking about new hires and developing employees to take on new challenges and roles, our interviews showed that the shift to virtual work has led to a realisation that organisations should focus on certain skills and capabilities:

 “We are facing unprecedented change.
 Most of our efforts are grounded on being in the building together and engaging face-to-face.
 How do we pivot and maintain that sense of commitment to our mission?
 Not all managers are built to lead virtually.
 We are in the process of assessing where we stand and seeing how we can help.”

 Most employees in our survey rarely worked from home prior to COVID-19 (8% worked from home more than four days a week, while another 8% worked from home two to four days a week).
 The CHROs we spoke with acknowledged most executives in their organisations thought work should be done in the office.
 However, our research shows that both leaders and employees are seeing innovation and new ways of working resulting from the shift to virtual work.
 Prior to COVID-19, only 9% of employees indicated that their employer was introducing new ways of working.
 Since virtual work became the norm, 78% of employees reported that their employer was planning to or had already introduced new ways of working (figure 4).
 Slightly more health system employees reported their organisations were introducing new ways of working.
 This could be because some of the health system employees in the survey were clinical employees working from home, likely doing virtual visits or remote=patient monitoring because of the pandemic.